mkzpd/getCorrectDnsResult/README.md

 # getCorrectDnsResult
-a tool that can help you get correct dns result without use proxy
+a tool that can help you get correct dns result without use proxy (in China).

 ## usage: